MarsicoFL/mispitools/README.md

 ## Calculating DNA-based decision threshold and error rates

-In this example, forrel and pedtools packages provides the scafold for pedigree definition.
-Allele frequency database from Argentina is used, provided by mispitools.
+In this example, forrel and pedtools packages provides the scafold for pedigree definition and genetic profile simulations.The allele frequency database from Argentina is used, provided by mispitools.

 ``` r